6e3d405a-bd3a-4d52-9066-b04f7f1a1843

 Rugby or Hockey sessions

-London visits including Parliament and the West End
+London – Parliament, cultural landmarks, and the West End

 Gain confidence navigating new environments

-Meals are prepared by Lodestone House’s culinary team, well-known for their high-quality, seasonal menus.
+Meals are prepared by the Lodestone House culinary team, known for high-quality, seasonal menus.
+Students enjoy:

-Fresh, balanced meals designed for academic performance and healthy living
+Fresh, balanced meals designed to support learning and wellbeing

 Ready for Key Stage 4–level subject learning